 Try a cranberry gin and tonic for a winter twist on a classic cocktail, bringing together cranberry and lime for a tart dance with bitter tonic water and herbal gin.

 A cranberry gin and tonic is a knock out combination.
-Not literally, of course one of these drinks won’t knock you out, but the addition of cranberry to a classic G &T is gilding the lily, in a good sense.
+Not literally, because of course one of these drinks won’t knock you out, but the addition of cranberry to a classic G&T is gilding the lily, in a good sense.
 With Christmas right around the corner, you’ll want to add this festive beverage to your cocktail menu.

 I tend toward cocktails that aren’t cloyingly sweet which is one of the reasons I love a gin and tonic.
-The addition of tart cranberry juice doesn’t increase the sweetness a bit but it adds a whole new dimension of flavor to this holiday cocktail.
-It’s fairly low in calories, less than 250 calories for a good-sized drink.
+The addition of tart cranberry juice doesn’t increase the sweetness a bit but adds a whole new dimension of flavor to this holiday cocktail which is fairly low in calories, less than 250 calories for a good-sized drink.

 And color!
 Isn’t this a beautiful cocktail?
 Brilliant red with dark crimson cranberries, bright green lime wedges, and silvery rosemary leaves — it’s a visual feast.
 The red and green are perfect for Christmas.

 If you love G & Ts, you’re going to want to give this variation a try, and if you’ve never had a gin and tonic, let me introduce you!
 It may be the beginning of a happy relationship.